oomol-flows/emotional-tts/README.md

 - Generated audio segments are placed at their correct timestamps
 - Silence is automatically added between segments
 - The final audio duration matches the last subtitle's end time

+### Video Speech Translation Usage

+1. **Prepare Your Input:**
+   - **Video File:** Any video file (MP4, AVI, MOV, MKV, WebM, FLV)
+   - **Language Settings:**
+     - Source language (or select "Auto Detect")
+     - Target language for translation

+2. **Add the Subflow to Your Workflow:**
+   - Drag the "Video Speech Translation" subflow into your OOMOL workflow
+   - Upload your video file
+   - Select source and target languages

+3. **How It Works Behind the Scenes:**
+   - **Step 1:** Extracts audio from the video
+   - **Step 2:** Transcribes the audio to SRT subtitles
+   - **Step 3:** Translates subtitles to target language
+   - **Step 4:** Generates a voice sample from the original audio (first 25 seconds)
+   - **Step 5:** Synthesizes translated speech using the cloned voice
+   - **Step 6:** Replaces the original audio track with translated speech

+4. **Run Your Flow:**
+   - The subflow will automatically execute all steps
+   - Output: A video file with translated speech in the target language
+   - The original speaker's voice characteristics are preserved

+**Use Case Example:** You have an English tutorial video and want to create a Chinese version.
+The subflow will automatically extract audio, transcribe it, translate to Chinese, clone the speaker's voice, generate Chinese speech that sounds like the original speaker, and replace the audio track - all in one automated pipeline!

 ### Emotion Control Options